Selected Publications

 Xiangru Tang, Bill Qian, Rick Gao, Jiakang Chen, Xinyun Chen, Mark Gerstein.

-ISMB 2024 (published in Bioinformatics)
+ISMB 2024 (published in Bioinformatics, IF=6.93)

 "BioCoder input covers repository-level potential package dependencies, class declarations, & global variables."